salsify/ember-css-modules/README.md

 });
 ```

+Note also that **your addon must have an `addon/styles` directory** in order to trigger CSS processing in Ember CLI.
+It can be empty or contain a version control placeholder like `.gitkeep`; it just needs to exist.

 If you're writing a [routable engine](https://github.com/dgeb/ember-engines#ember-engines-) and have route controller styles, you'll have to import the styles module and set it on your controller the same way you would with a component in the example above.

 ## Configuration